LeipeLeon/blog/src/_posts/2022/10/we dont want you to call us.md

 layout: post
 title:  "we don't want you to call us!"
 date:   2022-10-24 20:23:00 CES
-description: So we make it difficult to contact us...
 ---

 So we make it difficult to contact us: